-You can control the amount of smoothing using the Profile Smoothing option in the Scanner Limits Control dialog box (High, Medium, Low (default), or Off-see Figure 9).
+You can control the amount of smoothing using the Profile Smoothing option in the Scanner Limits Control dialog box (High, Medium, Low (default), or Off-see Figure 10) (Note: Smoothing cannot be turned off when using the ScorpionTM).
 Changing this value affects newly captured profiles-it cannot change data that you have already collected.
 You may need to experiment to find the optimal value before you begin scanning.
-Figure 10 shows how smoothing can affect a profile.
+Figure 11 shows how smoothing can affect a profile.